 SafePulse does not provide legal advice, however we can review your site details and give guidance based on the public criteria shared by SA Health.
 If you need legal confirmation for your business, it is best to speak with a property or legal professional.

-Compliance depends on factors such as your building size, floor layout, and public accessibility.
+AED compliance depends on factors such as your building size, floor layout, and public accessibility.
 We can review your property details and compare them with the public SA Health guidance to help you understand what may be required.

 Yes.
 We work with landlords, property managers, corporates, and organisations that oversee many buildings.

-We can assess your entire portfolio using SA Health’s public guidance, coordinate installations across sites, manage scheduling with tenants, and handle ongoing maintenance for each location.
+We can assess your entire portfolio using SA Health’s public guidance, coordinate AED installations across sites, manage scheduling with tenants, and handle ongoing maintenance for each location.

 Make sure your workplace is equipped and ready when it matters.
-From choosing the right unit to installation and maintenance, SafePulse takes care of everything for you.
+From choosing the right unit to AED installation and maintenance, SafePulse takes care of everything for you.